OECD guidelines for multi-national enterprises

 Outline what you hope to achieve through the specific instance process:

-- the actions you think the enterprise should take to resolve the situation
+- the actions you think the enterprise should take to resolve the situation,

 - your desired outcome(s) ie the resolution you would like to see.

-In your submission answer these 2 questions:
+Describe any other proceedings relating to the specific instance – in your submission answer these 2 questions:

 - Have there been other attempts to resolve the situation?